Sermiac/Choices-We-Make/Assets/Story/README.txt

 Also, first line will be used when you get into the scene.
 After that, it will be processed in order by each interactable:
-### I am planning to change this to be more dynamic:
-House : Cellphone, Bed
+(I am planning to change this to be more dynamic) House : Cellphone, Bed
-Bethroom : Hole
+Bathroom : Hole